-Procedure: The study consists of 3 phases: (1) Treatment as Usual; (2) Screening Alone; and (3) Intervention.
-Each of the 8 sites will staff the ED with research assistants (RAs) who will prospectively enroll a sample of 60 participants into each phase.
-RAs will staff the ED for 10-hour shifts during the peak volume hours of 12 noon to 10 PM for five days per week.
-Approximately half (n=30) will be patients who have attempted suicide and half (n=30) will be patients who have active suicidal ideation (but no recent attempt).
-This will yield a total of 480 prospectively enrolled participants for each phase, or a combined total of 1,440 participants across all three phases.
-Participants will be enrolled regardless of whether they are admitted to an inpatient facility or discharged from the ED.
-Participants will be enrolled until each strata (attempters vs. ideators) is filled.
+Procedure: The study consisted of 3 phases: (1) Treatment as Usual; (2) Screening Alone; and (3) Intervention.
+Each of the 8 sites staffed the ED with research assistants (RAs) who prospectively enrolled a sample of 60 participants into each phase.
+RAs staffed the ED for 10-hour shifts during the peak volume hours of 12 noon to 10 PM for five days per week.
+Approximately half (n=30) were patients who had attempted suicide and half (n=30) were patients who had active suicidal ideation (but no recent attempt).
+This yielded a total of 480 prospectively enrolled participants for each phase, or a combined total of 1,440 participants across all three phases.
+Participants enrolled regardless of whether they are admitted to an inpatient facility or discharged from the ED.
+Participants enrolled until each strata (attempters vs. ideators) was filled.

-Subjects will complete several assessments while in the ED and then will receive follow-up telephone calls 6, 12, 24, 36, and 52 weeks after the ED visit from a centralized call center at University of Massachusetts.
-Healthcare utilization, and suicidal ideation and behavior will be assessed during these calls.
-In addition, all participants will be followed for 12 months using death registries and electronic administrative databases associated with the healthcare system with which the site is affiliated.
+Subjects completed several assessments while in the ED and then received follow-up telephone calls 6, 12, 24, 36, and 52 weeks after the ED visit from a centralized call center at University of Massachusetts.
+Healthcare utilization, and suicidal ideation and behavior were assessed during these calls.
+In addition, all participants were followed for 12 months using death registries and electronic administrative databases associated with the healthcare system with which the site is affiliated.

-During the Treatment as Usual phase, potential subjects will be identified during the course of usual care.
-During the Screening Alone phase, a standardized screener will be completed by the primary nurse as part of routine care, not simply for research case identification purposes, and will occur regardless of whether research staff is present.
-During the Intervention phase, each ED will implement a multi-component, systems-based Intervention called the Safety Care-chain.
-The Safety Care-chain will combine elements of: (a) Question, Persuade, Refer (QPR) intervention administered by nursing staff in the ED, and (b) a modified version of the Coping Long Term with Attempted Suicide Program (CLASP-ED), a series of up to 7 semiuctured telephone counseling calls to the patient and 4 to “significant others” over the 12 months after the ED visit done at a centralized call center at Butler Hospital.
+During the Treatment as Usual phase, potential subjects were identified during the course of usual care.
+During the Screening Alone phase, a standardized screener completed by the primary nurse as part of routine care, not simply for research case identification purposes, and occured regardless of whether research staff is present.
+During the Intervention phase, each ED implemented a multi-component, systems-based Intervention called the Safety Care-chain.
+The Safety Care-chain combined elements of: (a) Question, Persuade, Refer (QPR) intervention administered by nursing staff in the ED, and (b) a modified version of the Coping Long Term with Attempted Suicide Program (CLASP-ED), a series of up to 7 semi-structured telephone counseling calls to the patient and 4 to “significant others” over the 12 months after the ED visit done at a centralized call center at Butler Hospital.
 QPR will be implemented universally to all suicidal patients, regardless of whether they are ultimately enrolled into the trial, as part of a comprehensive suicide management protocol (i.e., it is a systems-based change).
-The CLASP-ED telephone counseling calls will be administered only to study subjects.
+The CLASP-ED telephone counseling calls were administered only to study subjects.

-A random chart review of 480 patients for each phase will be used as a method of assessing whether universal screening actually occurred.
+A random chart review of 480 patients for each phase was used as a method of assessing whether universal screening actually occurred.

-Outcomes: We will examine whether universal screening increases detection of suicide, and whether screening and the intervention decrease suicidal ideation and behavior in the 12 months following the ED visit.
-In addition, a comparative economic analysis will be completed which will quantify costs associated with each phase and compute quality adjusted life years (QALYs) and preference-based health-related quality of life (HRQOL).
-Finally, healthcare provider self-reported suicide knowledge, screening, and management practices will be assessed via survey before and after the implementation of universal screening (and after the data collection is complete for the entire study).
+Outcomes: We examined whether universal screening increases detection of suicide, and whether screening and the intervention decrease suicidal ideation and behavior in the 12 months following the ED visit.
+In addition, a comparative economic analysis was completed which quantified costs associated with each phase and computed quality adjusted life years (QALYs) and preference-based health-related quality of life (HRQOL).
+Finally, healthcare provider self-reported suicide knowledge, screening, and management practices were assessed via survey before and after the implementation of universal screening (and after the data collection is complete for the entire study).